mulesoft-assets/template-db2sfdc-contact-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to syncronize Contacts between a database and Salesforce in a one-time manner.
+As a Salesforce admin I want to synchronize Contacts between a database and Salesforce in a one-time manner.

 This Template should serve as a foundation for setting an online migration of Contacts from one database to a Salesforce instance.
 Everytime the HTTP endpoint is triggered, the integration will migrate all the contacts in the database in manner of one time integration and it will be responsible for updating or inserting the Contact on the target Salesforce instance.